DSpace/RestContract/items.md

 ```

 Exposed links:
-* bitstreams: list of bitstreams within the item
+* bundles: list of bundles within the item
 * owningCollection: the collection where the item belong to
 * mappedCollections: the collections where the item is mapped to
 * templateItemOf: the collection that have the item as template
 * relationships: the relationships to other items
+* thumbnail: the main thumbnail of the item

 ## Creating an archived item
 **POST /api/core/items?owningCollection=<:uuid>**